 I did not roll my cookies in extra sugar at the end, because I ended up with a sweet date on the inside and outside and did not think it was necessary to coat them with additional sugar.

 According to the package, dates contain quite a bit of natural sugar without the extra sugar added.

-These are Cute
+These Cookies Are So Cute